mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/misc/contributing.md

 * Avoid FAQs: FAQs are not a replacement of a coherent, well explained documentation.
 If you've done a good job documenting, there shouldn't be any "frequently asked questions" left ;)
 * Commit early and often: You don't need to completely finish documentation, as long as you mark areas needing refinement.
+* Every file should have exactly one `<h1>` headline, roughly matching the filename.
+It should be short enough to be used in table of content lists.

+### Writing Style

+* Write in second plural form: Use "we" instead of "I".
+It gives the text an instructive and collaborative style.
+* Its okay to address the reader: For example "First you'll install a webserver" is good style.
+* Write in an active and direct voice
+* Mark up correctly: Use preformatted text, emphasis and bold to make technical writing more "scannable".

 ### Further reading